The Launch of an Industry

 Two Hulls Were Faster than One

-Roland had a “Eureka” moment.
+Roland and Francis had a “Eureka” moment in 1947.
 What if you lashed two canoes together?
 Prout catamarans were born.
 The Polynesians had thought about it a long time before that, but hey, we’re talking Essex remember!
 In any case, they weren’t too advanced in yacht manufacturing in the South Seas at that time.

 The brothers started experimenting with two Kl racing kayaks tied together with a bamboo platform and adding a mast and sails.
 The experiment was so successful that the brothers decided to design and build a catamaran, which was called “Shearwater”.